openactive/openactive-test-suite/packages/openactive-integration-tests/test/certification/README.md

 Certificates are designed to be published frequently, to demonstrate continued conformance, especially as the test suite is improved to test for additional edge cases within the features selected.

-To obtain a certificate, simply update test.json with following:
+To obtain a certificate, simply update `default.json` within `packages/openactive-integration-tests/config/` with the following:

 ```json
   "generateConformanceCertificate": true,